VincentGijsen/Inkscape/README.md

 ##Laser power
-With the laser-power is meant the power this actually drives the diode. e.g. my laser doen't burn my wood ad power of 1, but starting at a power of 20, this ensures you can transpose the levels of grayscale to wood *given* the levels of grayscale are < range of laserpower_Max - laserpower-Min
+With the laser-power is meant the power this actually drives the diode. e.g. my laser doen't burn my wood ad power of 1, but starting at a power of 20, this ensures you can transpose the levels of grayscale to wood *given* (the levels of grayscale)  > laserpower_Max - laserpower-Min

 future work may implement non-linear scaling ?